01 of 04

 Meet the Paper Pieced Pineapple Quilt Pattern

-On page 4 you'll find an example of the quilt with a single block type -- a very different look.
+Below, you'll find an example of the quilt with a single block type--a very different look.
 There are endless ways to arrange pineapple quilt blocks, so don't hesitate to change your layout.

 Pineapple Quilt Block: 9" x 9"